- Credit counselors often offer a debt management plan to help consumers get out of debt.

 Smart budgeting is key to paying down debts.
 To begin, tally up your total monthly after-tax income.
 Then, list your monthly expenses, including rent, groceries, insurance, eating out, minimum debt payments, utilities, entertainment, etc. Next, separate the necessities and minimum debt payments from the nonessentials.

 A quick tip: If you’re not a fan of manual budgeting, you can also use an app to help you stay on track.
 Mint, YNAB, Stash, and Personal Capital are just a few examples of budgeting apps that can help you manage your money and start paying down debt more effectively.
+You connect them to your checking account and they automatically track what you spend and can alert you if you blow through your budget.

-With the snowball method, you get small wins that keep you motivated, while the avalanche method saves the most cash.
+With the snowball method, you get small wins that keep you motivated, while the avalanche method saves the most interest.
 The right option depends on how much debt you have, your interest rates, and how motivated you are to pay down your debts.

 Keep in mind: You’ll need to keep making minimum payments on all your debts no matter which strategy you choose.
 You will put all your extra dollars toward either your highest-interest debt (avalanche) or smallest-balance loan (snowball).

-Set up autopayment or create payment reminders.
+Set up auto-payment or reminders

-If you’re worried about not having enough cash in the bank to cover the autopayments, set up payment reminders instead.
+If you’re worried about not having enough cash in the bank to cover the auto payments, set up payment reminders instead.
 You can use Google Calendar or set an alarm on your phone for a certain date and time each month.
 Be sure to include the amount you’re sending each creditor to be safe.

 You might also think about rearranging your debt to make it easier or more affordable to pay off.

-Rearranging your debt might look like:
+Rearranging your debt might look like this:

 - Home equity products: If you’re a homeowner, you might use a home equity loan, HELOC, or cash-out refinance to pay off your debts.
 This strategy is often beneficial because mortgage products have lower interest rates than most loans and credit cards.